-Network Architecture.
-The architecture of the network, shown in Figure 3, consists of three layers of units.
-The input layer of the network contains 105 grapheme units, one for each grapheme in Table 2.
-Similarly, the output layer contains 61 phoneme units.
-Between these two layers is an intermediate layer of 100 hidden units.
-Each unit j has a real-valued activity level or state, s_j , that ranges between 0 and 1, and is a smooth, nonlinear (logistic) function of the unit's total input, x_j .
+Network architecture.
+The architecture of the network, shown in Figure 3, consisted of three layers of units.
+The input layer of the network contained 105 grapheme units, one for each grapheme in Table 2.
+Similarly, the output layer contained 61 phoneme units.
+Between these two layers was an intermediate layer of 100 hidden units.
+Each unit j had a real-valued activity level or state, $s_j$ , that ranged between 0 and 1 and was a smooth, nonlinear (logistic) function, $\sigma(\cdot)$ , of the unit's total input, $x_j$ .